EXCLUSIVE-Foreign banks to provide upfront loans for Indian dollar deposits

 Secondly, there were unresolved issues of how much credit exposure foreign banks wanted to take on their India branches, and who would place the collateral for the loans and take the risk of premature withdrawal of the deposit by the non-resident Indian.

 Lastly, investors placing millions of dollars would need assurance that their money could eventually be repatriated, without the risk of capital controls.
 One European bank was already offering insurance against this risk, for a price, the private bankers said.
-(Additional reporting by Sumeet Chatterjee, Suvashree Dey Choudhury and Neha Dasgupta in Mumbai; Editing Neil Fullick)
+(Additional reporting by Sumeet Chatterjee and Suvashree Dey Choudhury; Editing Neil Fullick)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan